 So what professional memberships are relevant?

 There’s really only one kind of professional membership that’s directly relevant for a literary agent representing book-length manuscripts: membership in a trade association specifically for literary agents.
 These include the Association of Authors’ Representatives (USA), the Association of Authors’ Agents (UK), and the Australian Literary Agents’ Association (Australia).
 (There’s also a New Zealand literary agents’ association, but it’s not clear to me how rigorous its membership standards are.)
-Agents must prove competence to join these associations (i.e., they must show that they’ve actually sold books to publishers) and they must abide by professional codes of practice that exclude abuses like third-party referral schemes.
+Member agents must abide by professional codes of practice that exclude abuses like third-party referral schemes, and in some cases they must prove competence in order to join (i.e., they must show that they’ve actually sold books to publishers).
 So if an agent is a member of AAR, AAA, or ALAA, you can be sure that they’ve had some industry success and adhere to reasonably standard business practice.

 Professional memberships that are good but neutral–in other words, they suggest at least some relevant professional standing, but don’t necessarily say anything about an agent’s competence or success:

-- Membership in the Authors Guild.
-The Authors Guild is a prestigious group, but it’s mostly for book authors.
-Agents can join as members-at-large if they’ve sold at least 10 literary properties.
-However, if an agent is a member, you may not know whether it’s because she has published a book or because she’s a successful agent–so membership may or may not be relevant.
+- Membership in the Authors Guild (USA), Society of Authors (UK) or other author-focused professional groups.
+These groups may be prestigious, but they are mostly for authors.
+Agents may be able to join as associate members or members at large.
+However, if an agent is a member, you may not know whether it’s because they’ve published a book or because they are a successful agent–so membership may or may not be relevant.

 - Membership in professional genre writers’ groups such as SFWA, MWA, or RWA.
 Membership in these organizations is advantageous for agents who specialize in these genres, but not all of them require agents who join to prove competence.